williamceli/Scraping-D-G/README.md

 # Scraping-D-G
-This code is meant to scrape D&amp;G online store to get prices of clothes
+This code is meant to scrape D&amp;G online store website to get prices of dresses